Creative, Relational Psychotherapy

 What is Therapy?

-Life is incredibly painful and often lonely.
+Life can be incredibly painful.
 Therapy can be a way of not being alone with the most unspeakable and debilitating parts of being a human being.
-It is an incredibly unique relationship in service of your soul.
-This relationship is why I first became a client in therapy, and why I ultimately became a therapist.
+It is a unique relationship in service of your soul.

 Therapy is a place to be curious about yourself, to make sense and meaning out of what has happened to you, and to experiment with new ways of being.
 As a therapist, I am there asking questions, noticing patterns, and offering up what I have learned as a person walking a similar path and as a clinician with training and experience working with others in similar places.